MC-DeltaT/Machine-Perception/Assignment 2/README.txt

     Please execute the bash scripts like so: bash task.sh
     Using ./task.sh doesn't work, as the execute permission seems not to be preserved after zipping/unzipping the project.

-    If you wish to run the train_recognition_model.py script, note that the labelled digit images provided on Blackboard are not included in the project, in order to save space.
-You must provide them yourself.